Dutch Apple Pie

 Pastry for bottom crust:

 In a small bowl, stir together the flour and salt.
-Cut the butter in with a pastry blender until you have a coarse meal.
+Cut the butter in with a pastry blender or two knives until you have a coarse meal.
 Sprinkle on the ice water and toss with a fork until all the flour is moistened.
 Do not stir!
 Turn out onto a lightly-floured board and press together into a disc.
-Roll out into a circle about 1/2 inch larger in diameter than your pie pan.
-Place pastry in prepared pan.
+Roll out into a 10-inch circle Place pastry in a 9-inch pie pan.
+Trim the excess pastry, tuck the edge under and crimp with your thumb and fingers or press with the tines of a fork.

 For the topping: